New Hires Program

-This program is planned and offered in partnership by Leadership Sinai Centre for Diabetes (Sinai Health Systems), and Sunnybrook Academic Family Health Team and Toronto Diabetes Care Connect.
-The program is supported by a number of partners including:
+This program is planned and offered in partnership by Leadership Sinai Centre for Diabetes (Sinai Health Systems), SUNDEC (Sunnybrook Academic Family Health Team) and Toronto Diabetes Care Connect (South Riverdale Community Health Centre).

-- Service Integration Partner (integrating the Choices & Changes Workshop and Practice Session):
+- Service Integration Partnership (integrating the Choices & Changes Workshop and Practice Session):

 - Choose Health Self-Management Program, a program South Riverdale Community Health Centre

-- Service Delivery Partners (providing additional expert session facilitators):
+- Service Delivery Partnerships (currently or previously providing expert session facilitators):

 - Comprehensive Care Program, a program of St. Micheal’s Hospital